rgunkar/Blog/README.md

-# SOLID Principles explained via a Project "ZOO"
+# SOLID Principles explained via examples of the Codes written in this Repo